April 11 - 19, 2026

 About a half mile down, the trail rounds the inside of a gully and levels out for a short bit.
 Right above that are some old, Native American ruins.
 Don’t blink or you’ll miss them!
 Then the trail runs down a slope of cream sandstone.

-Although my knee was hurting on the regular trail from the start, it was very painful when we got to the sloped sandstone section.
+Although my knee was hurting on the regular trail bed from the start, it was very painful when we got to the sloped sandstone section.
 I started to get worried.
 I didn’t want to make anyone in the group turn back, nor did I know what the backup plan for me would be.
 I turned sideways and slowly side-stepped my way down.
 On the trail, I could dig in my poles in front of me to use as brakes.
 Soon we reached the Esplanade level, where it was pretty flat for about a mile or so.
 And, just before we were ready to drop off this level, we stopped for lunch.

 After lunch, we dropped into the canyon in a much bigger way.
 Initially, you go down red sandstone rock steps that William W. Bass and crew put in about 100 years ago.
 It’s really pretty amazing.